Astrometric mock observations for determining the local dark matter density: Conclusions

 \section{Conclusions}

-We scrutinized the MA method devised by \citeauthor{grl:11} and carefully assessed their LDMD determinations.
+We scrutinized the MA method devised by G11 and G12 and carefully assessed their LDMD determinations.
 We created mock observational data and applied the MA method.
-As results, we found that the MA method is capable of determining the LDMD with accuracy if the sample size of a tracer and observational precisions are sufficient.
+As results, we found that the MA method is capable of determining the LDMD with accuracy if the sample size of a tracer and observational precision is sufficient.
 We found that the sample size must be larger than approximately 6,000 stars.
-Astrometric errors, however, can cause overestimation on the LDMD determination, and we estimated that the required precisions are approximately $0.1$--$0.3~{\rm mas}$ for parallax measurements.
-Proper motion precisions do not seem to be as important as the parallax precisions.
-In addition, LOSV errors can cause either overestimation or underestimation of the LDMD determination: If the errors weakly or strongly depend on distance, the LDMD can be overestimated or underestimated, respectively.
-Although the required precisions of LOSV measurements are also contingent on the distance-dependence of the errors (see Sect. \ref{LoS_error} and Figure \ref{LOSV1} and \ref{LOSV2} for details).
+Astrometric errors, however, can cause overestimation on the LDMD determination, and we estimated that the required precision is approximately $0.1$--$0.3~{\rm mas}$ for parallax measurements.
+Proper motion precision does not seem to be as important as the parallax precision.
+In addition, LOSV errors can cause either overestimation or underestimation of the LDMD determination: if the errors weakly or strongly depend on distance, the LDMD can be overestimated or underestimated, respectively.

-From our results, we infer that G11 who used \textit{Hipparcos} data would be overestimating the LDMD due to the insufficient astrometric precisions.
-Moreover, although the LDMD determined by G12 who used photometric distances is consistent with the result of G11, the sample size of G12 would not be large enough to precisely determine the LDMD.
-However, our results do not necessarily mean that other previous studies displaying a preference for relatively low LDMDs \citep[e.g.,][]{zrv:12,bt:12} are satisfactory.
-Careful scrutinizations for the other methods to determine the LDMD are also needed.

-The near-future astrometric satellite \textit{Gaia} can be expected to measure parallaxes, proper motions and LOSVs with sufficient precisions.
-Our results indicate that \textit{Gaia} will provide data that enables us to determine the LDMD using the MA method.
+From our results, we expect that the MA method will overestimate the LDMD when \textit{Hipparcos} data are used, because of the insufficient astrometric precision.
+The near-future astrometric satellite \textit{Gaia} can be expected to measure parallaxes, proper motions, and LOSVs with sufficient precisions.
+Our results indicate that \textit{Gaia} will enable us to determine the LDMD using the MA method.

 \begin{appendix}